lemonyte/dvd-screensaver/readme.md

-# DVD Screensaver
+# DVD Screen Saver

-Bouncing DVD logo screensaver in Rust.
+Bouncing DVD logo screen saver for Windows in Rust 🦀

-**README is a work in progress.**

-## Usage
+## Installation

-### `.scr` File

-Download the `dvd-screensaver.scr` file from the [latest release](https://github.com/lemonyte/dvd-screensaver/releases/latest) and optionally move it to a user folder like `%APPDATA%/lemonyte/dvd-screensaver`.
-Right click on it and select "Install".
-In the screensaver settings menu select "dvd-screensaver".
-Moving the file to the `System32` folder is known to cause issues with x86 builds.

-### Configuration

-To open the configuration menu run the Python script, `.exe` file, or `.scr` file without the `-s` argument.
-The `-s` argument is required to run the screensaver without opening the configuration menu, see the [Microsoft Docs](https://docs.microsoft.com/en-us/troubleshoot/windows/win32/screen-saver-command-line) for more details.
-The configuration JSON file is saved in `%APPDATA%/lemonyte/dvd-screensaver/config.json`.
+1. Download the `dvd-screensaver.scr` file from the [latest release](https://github.com/lemonyte/dvd-screensaver/releases/latest)
+2. Right-click the file and select "Install"
+3. In the screen saver settings menu select "dvd-screensaver"

+You can also clone the repository and build the project for your platform with `cargo build --release`.

-## Building
+## Features

-WIP
+- Bouncing DVD logo
+- It could hit the corner if you look at it long enough

-## Known Issues
+## Planned features

-- PC won't enter sleep mode if the screensaver is running
+- Configurable logo image
+- Retro screen effects

+## Where is the Python version?

+See the [v1 release](https://github.com/lemonyte/dvd-screensaver/releases/tag/v1.0.1) for the Python version and 32-bit Windows support.

 ## License